|

 60 prints and 56 negatives

-the South Plains region of Texas.
-County courthouses, a self-government symbol, sometimes
+courthouses in the South Plains region of Texas.
+County courthouses, a

 Texas County Courthouses